-Around 80 per cent of their components are machined using Edgecam to drive a number of CNC lathes and mill-turn machining centres, including Mori Seiki, Haas, Manurhin and Hardinge.
-“It’s important for Edgecam to be able to pilot all our machines…we can’t accept a two-tier production system.
+Around 80 per cent of their components are machined using EDGECAM to drive a number of CNC lathes and mill-turn machining centers, including Mori Seiki, Haas, Manurhin and Hardinge.
+“It’s important for EDGECAM to be able to pilot all our machines…we can’t accept a two-tier production system.
 As all the necessary machining information is contained within the postprocessors, all our operators can use it, while only a few are now capable of manually programming the machines.”

 “We’re saving up to three hours by programming the machines offline, while they’re running with other jobs.

-He says the company has already seen turnover rise from 1.2-million Euro in 2016, to 1.35-million last year – a rise of 12.5 per cent – thanks to winning contracts that they couldn’t have undertaken without Edgecam.
+He says the company has already seen turnover rize from 1.2-million Euro in 2016, to 1.35-million last year – a rize of 12.5 per cent – thanks to winning contracts that they couldn’t have undertaken without EDGECAM.
 “Between 20 and 30 per cent of our machining is on new products, for customers.

 About The Company